Amended by the Green Party of Kansas City Missouri membership at its monthly General Meeting meeting held in Kansas City, MO on November 4, 2021.

 CC decisions can be overruled by a 2/3 vote of members in attendance at the following GM.

 3.3 Coordinating Committee Structure

-The CC shall consist of seven officers with voting roles: two co-coordinators, a secretary, a treasurer, a membership officer, an elections officer, and a communications and outreach officer, as well as a local chapter representative to the state party who shall serve an advisory role to, and is not a voting member of, the CC.
+The CC shall consist of seven officers with voting roles: two co-coordinators, a secretary, a treasurer, a membership officer, an elections officer, and an outreach officer, as well as a local chapter representative to the state party who shall serve an advisory role to, and is not a voting member of, the CC.
 In addition, ad hoc committees shall designate a representative to serve an advisory, non-voting role on the CC.